afair/cidr-address.js/README.md

   ip addresses.

 Only 64 bits are tracked in IPv6.
-If you need more (like the full 128), pass in your precision bits as the second argument to the constructor Nobody uses more than 64-bits.
+If you need more (like the full 128), pass in your precision bits as the second argument to the constructor.
+(Nobody needs more than 64-bits.)

 ## Install